jackwilliams2480/Chronos/README.md

 # Chronos
-BluePrint project using javafx
+BluePrint project using javascript and mapquest apis

-## Goals
--works with apis
--fix description
--make readme look nice